Lick Creek Conservation Area

-Protected land in central Missouri, U.S.
+Protected land in Missouri, U.S.

 Lick Creek Conservation Area is a nature preserve in Boone County, Missouri.
 It is named after Lick Creek, which runs through the west end.
 In the 20th century, the area was severely degraded by human activists, farming, and cattle grazing.
 The conservation department purchased the area in 1992.
 The preserve features a twelve-acre lake and a small pine plantation.
 Primitive camping is allowed.